GET HELP NOW - 100% CONFIDENTIAL - Evidence-based - 24/7 & FREE

 • Cultivating ways to deal with certain states of emotion.

 Practice Self-Care and Self-Compassion: Recovery is not a smooth process and it has possible pitfalls.
-It is very important to be nice and patient to yourself.
+It is very important to be nice and patient with yourself.
 Engage in self-care activities that feed your mind, body, and soul.
-Be excited about little achievements and learn from any slips without beating yourself.
+Be excited about little achievements and learn from any slips without beating yourself up.

 Have a Routine and Goals: The disorganization of addiction can be countered by such things as structure and purpose.
 Having a daily routine and defining realistic and attainable goals can give a direction and a feeling of achievement.